i4cp: Most Companies Making Allowances for Workers’ Home Situations

-73% of Companies Allowing Flexibility for Working Parents During COVID-19
+73% of Companies Allowing Flexibility for Working Parents During COVID-19 Pandemic

-especially for those working from home for the first time.
+The pressures of WFH alone present one set of challenges, especially for those working from home for the first time.
 Added to that: many parents are trying to balance their jobs while also acting as the home-school teachers of their children.

 In effect, they now have two fulltime jobs:

 - Meeting continuously changing work demands that are critical to business continuity and sustaining their organizations AND